tajpouria/algorithms-and-data-structures-cheat-sheet/README.md

 <hr/>

-**potentially use cases for dfs variants (_preOder postOrder inOrder_)** preOrder is useful when we want a clone of tree. inOrder is useful when we want data in order that it's stored in tree.
+**potentially use cases for dfs variants (_preOder postOrder inOrder_)** preOrder is useful when we want a clone of the tree. inOrder is useful when we want data so that it's stored in the tree.

 ## Binary heaps